pfdubois/BridgeBidding/source/Resources.rst

 Books
 -----

-#.
-My :title:`Advanced Bidding` and :title:`Defensive Bidding` are complements to these
-   notes, and should be available in the same place you found them.

 #. :title:`Standard Bidding With SAYC`, by Ned Downey and Ellen Pomer, Masterpoint
    Press, Toronto, 2005.
 This really seems to be the only printed book devoted to this purpose, beyond a little handout you can get from ACBL.

-#. :title:`25 Bridge Conventions You Should Know`, by Barbara Seagram and Marc Smith,
+#. :title:`25 Bridge Conventions You Should Know (Second Edition)`, by Barbara Seagram
+   and Marc Smith; with additional material by David Bird.
-   Masterpoint Press, Toronto, 1999; and :title:`25 More Bridge Conventions You Should Know`, by Barbara Seagram and Marc Smith, Masterpoint Press, Toronto, are wonderfully expository with reviews and quizzes.
+   Masterpoint Press, Toronto, 2022, and

+#. :title:`25 More Bridge Conventions You Should
+   Know`, by Barbara Seagram and David Bird, Masterpoint Press, Toronto, are wonderfully expository with reviews and quizzes.
 All of the "25" series books have taught me something.
 One of them is on Two Over One.